Easy Béarnaise Sauce

 Instructions

-• Once cooled, place mixture, egg yolks, pepper, garlic salt, and tarragon leaves in food processor or blender.
+• Once cooled, place the mixture in a food processor or blender with egg yolks, pepper, garlic salt, and tarragon leaves.
 Blend for about 10 seconds.

 • Melt butter in microwave for a 1:15, or until hot and slightly bubbling, but be careful not to burn it!
 Then remove the center stopper from the food processor (or blender) and slowly pour the butter through the opening while the motor is running.
 This process should take about 30 seconds.

 • Process for another 10 seconds after all the butter has been added.
-The sauce should be the consistency of a thin mayonnaise.
-If not, blend for another 5 seconds.
+The sauce should be the consistency of a thin mayonnaise, thick enough to stick to a spoon easily, but thin enough that you can pour it.
+If not, blend for another 5 seconds (adding a little water if needed).
 Serve immediately.

 Notes